Wendell & Wild: Plot

 After the zombie council approves the Klaxons' plans, paying Bests and the brothers, Siobhan discovers her parents' lies about their prisons' conditions.
-Helley and Manberg subject Kat to "soul binding", confronting her memories, severing her allegiance with the brothers, making her acknowledge her parents' death was not her fault.
+Helley and Manberg (Igal Naor) subject Kat to "soul binding", confronting her memories, severing her allegiance with the brothers, making her acknowledge her parents' death was not her fault.
 The ritual grants Kat control of her precognition, which Helley reveals are from her hell maiden powers.

 Learning their resurrection, Bests and the brothers kidnap Kat's parents and take them to the cemetery to kill them, though Kat's group intervene.
 Siobhan, who followed her pygmy goat Gabby Goat to the cemetery, reveals that her parents paid Bests and the brothers worthless company money.
 Belzer discovers the brothers' deception, but a mural by Raúl painted on the roof of Rust Bank's houses convinces him to make up with his sons.
 Learning they are Belzer's children, Manberg releases his collection of jarred demons in exchange for Kat's group.
 Belzer apologizes to Wendell and Wild, approving their plans for their Dream Fair.
 Bests dies again, as Belzer confirms that the cream's effects are impermanent.

-Helley tells a worried Kat her powers can help change Rust Bank.
-Recalling that Raúl needed a witness to prove the Klaxons guilty, Kat tells him to use the last bits of cream to revive as many deceased brewery workers as possible.
+Helley tells a worried Kat that her powers can help change Rust Bank.
+Recalling that Raúl needed a witness to prove the Klaxons guilty, Kat has him use the last bits of cream to revive as many deceased brewery workers as possible.
 The group fend off the bulldozers conducted by the council to demolish the town while Raúl revives three brewery workers to testify to the Klaxons' crimes, resulting in their arrest.
 The cream's effects wear off on Kat's parents, but before they die, Kat shows them a glimpse of the future where Rust Bank is revived; Wendell and Wild offer them VIP passes to their afterlife fair.
 Kat makes peace with her life, considering everyone her friends, even Wendell and Wild themselves.